 With one-question pulse surveys, you can make things easy for your people and keep feedback focused for faster, more accurate responses — and take immediate action.

-Why should I use pulse surveys?
+Why should I use pulse surveys for internal communications?

 1. Increase engagement with pulse surveys